stellafraguas/DevicesManager/README.md

 * Fetch devices by State;
 * Delete device by Id;

-You can also find a postman collection to test the endpoints
+You can also find a postman collection to test the endpoints at src/main/resources/postman/collections

 # Pre-requisites:
 * JDK 21